 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the purpose of the Run registry key in HKEY_CURRENT_USER?
+What is the purpose of the Windows Registry?

 Open an interactive chat with Bash